docker/labs/beginner/chapters/webapps.md

 ### 2.2 Docker Images

-You've looked at images before but in this section we'll dive deeper into what docker images are and build our own image.
-And, we'll also use that image to run our application locally.
-Finally, you'll push some of your images to Docker Hub.
+In this section, let's dive deeper into what Docker images are.
+You will build your own image, use that image to run an application locally, and finally, push some of your own images to Docker Hub.

 Docker images are the basis of containers.
-In the previous example, you **pulled** the *seqvence/static-site* image from the registry and asked the docker client to run a container **based** on that image.
-To see the list of images that are available locally, use the `docker images` command.
+In the previous example, you **pulled** the *seqvence/static-site* image from the registry and asked the Docker client to run a container **based** on that image.
+To see the list of images that are available locally on your system, run the `docker images` command.

 ```
 $ docker images